I'tisam-ud-Din: Early life and ancestry

 Syed Muhammad I'tisam-ud-Din was born in 1730, to Sheikh Syed Taj-ud-Din, at the local Kazipara Masjid near his village.
 He belonged to a Bengali Muslim family of Syeds from the village of Panchnur, they had been a respected family who had been Sheikhs, near the town of Chakdaha within Nadia district in the Mughal Empire's Bengal Subah The contemporary Bengali historian Shabnam Begum equates her grandfather, Sheikh Syed Shahab-ud-Din, to Shihabuddin Talish, author of the Fathiya-i 'Ibriya, an account of Mir Jumla's invasion of Assam.

 His birthplace, Kazipara Masjid, still stands today and his forefathers moved to Panchnur following the Battle of Pandua in Pandua.
 His ancestors settled in Bengal after fleeing the Mongol invasion of Persia and Mesopotamia.

 Education

-I'tisam-ud-Din came from a privileged background, in which he was well educated and fluent in the Arabic, Bengali, Hindustani and Persian languages.
+I'tisam-ud-Din came from a privileged background, in which he was well educated and fluent in the Bengali, Arabic, Hindustani and Persian languages.
 His elder brother was a mufti and adviser to the Nawab of Bengal, Alivardi Khan.
 Munshi Salimullah and Mirza Muhammad Qasim, who worked under Mir Jafar, trained I'tisam to also become a munshi and taught him Persian.